Yarbo M Yard Robot on Kickstarter: One Robot, Four Yard Jobs, Every Season

 Main Strengths

-One modular core replaces mower, snow plow, leaf collector, and trimmer
+One modular robotic core replaces four separate seasonal yard tools: mower, snow plow, leaf collector, and trimmer, the only platform in its category attempting all four jobs

-LiDAR navigation on M20i for complex yards and heavy tree cover
+LiDAR navigation on the M20i tier adds advanced obstacle detection and precision mapping for complex yards with heavy tree cover or irregular boundaries

-Free lifetime commercial-grade NetRTK — zero subscription fees, Kickstarter backers only
+Free lifetime commercial-grade NetRTK with centimeter-level accuracy and zero subscription fees, an exclusive benefit for Kickstarter backers not available at retail

 Main Limitations